curlpipe/crazy8s/README.md

 During each turn, the player must do the following:

-Choose a card from their deck that fits one or more of following criteria:
+Choose a card from their deck that fits one or more of the following criteria:

 - The selected card matches the suit of the card on the top of the discard pile
 - The selected card matches the rank of the card on the top of the discard pile